African Small Carnivore Research Initiatives

 Tunisia

-PhD student Firas Hayder (University of Fort Hare) just started a project on the spatio-temporal ecology of a Libyan Striped Weasel (Ictonyx libycus) population living in a semi-natural habitat, with the aim to infer whether the species is affected by human activities.
-Hence, the information that will be obtained in this research project will help to understand the ecological requirements and establish conservation measures for this small carnivore.
-As an awareness programme, Firas will organise some courses for students in schools, and simply demonstrate how radio-tracking is working.
-Furthermore, Firas will involve the local people at different stages of the work (e.g. capture of weasels, monitoring by radio-telemetry, etc.).
-These actions will hopefully constitute a first step in helping to raise awareness about Ictonyx libycus in particular, and small carnivores in general.
+PhD student Firas Hayder (University of Fort Hare) just completed a project on the spatio-temporal ecology of a Saharan Striped Polecat (Poecilictis libyca) population living in a semi-natural habitat, with the aim to infer whether the species is affected by human activities.
+Hence, the information that he obtained in this research project will help to understand the ecological requirements and establish conservation measures for this small carnivore.
+As an awareness programme, Firas will organised some courses for students in schools, and simply demonstrate how radio-tracking is working.
+Furthermore, Firas involved the local people at different stages of the work (e.g. capture of polecats, monitoring by radio-telemetry, etc.).
+These actions will hopefully constitute a first step in helping to raise awareness about Poecilictis libyca in particular, and small carnivores in general.

-Ecology, behaviour and conservation of Libyan Striped Weasel in Tunisia
+Ecology, behaviour and conservation of Saharan Striped Polecat in Tunisia

 ASCaRIs wholeheartedly thank the generous sponsors who made Firas's dream come true: The Rufford Foundation (running costs and small research material), IDEA WILD (trapping and radio-tracking material), Holohil (radio-collars) and the University of Fort Hare (PhD bursary).